 State of Hawaii

-"A BILL FOR AN ACT RELATING TO THE HAWAII LABOR RELATIONS BOARD,"
+"A BILL FOR AN ACT RELATING TO THE WEED AND SEED STRATEGY,"

 begs leave to report as follows:

-Your Committee received written comments on this measure from the Hawaii Labor Relations Board.
+Your Committee received comments on the measure from Dwight Y. Takamine, Director, Department of Labor and Industrial Relations.

-As affirmed by the record of votes of the members of your Committee on Ways and Means that is attached to this report, your Committee is in accord with the intent and purpose of S.B.
-No. 1498, S.D.
-1, and recommends that it pass Third Reading in the form attached hereto as H.B.
+As affirmed by the record of votes of the members of your Committee on Ways and Means that is attached to this report, your Committee is in accord with the intent and purpose of H.B.
+No. 1513, H.D.
+1, S.D.
+1, as amended herein, and recommends that it pass Third Reading in the form attached hereto as H.B.
 No. 1513, H.D.
 1, S.D.
 2.

 Respectfully submitted on behalf of the members of the Committee on Ways and Means,